jexxa-projects/JexxaTutorials/HelloJexxa/README.md

 ## Final notes
-The steps described in this tutorial are written in a way that you can use it in any IDE.
-The source code we provide is based on the [JexxaTemplate](https://github.com/jexxa-projects/JexxaTemplate/) which uses additional maven plugins.
+The steps described in this tutorial are written in a way that you can use it in any modern IDE.
+The source code we provide in this repository is based on the [JexxaTemplate](https://github.com/jexxa-projects/JexxaTemplate/) which uses additional maven plugins.
 As soon as you start developing a project for production use, you should use this template.